 Laurentian Ski Hill reserves the right to discipline and, in certain cases, terminate the employment of any employee for participating in any conduct that violates Laurentian Ski Hill’s Code of Conduct standards and policies.

-Unacceptable behaviors shall include, but not be limited to the following:
+Unacceptable behaviour shall include, but not be limited to the following:

 - Causing physical harm to another person.